 Each hue has a specific temperature.
 Temperature is the relative warmth or coolness of a color.

 The warm colors, that cover one half of the wheel, are yellow/green, yellow, yellow-orange, orange, red-orange, and red.
 On the other half are the cooler colors: green, blue/green, blue, violet/blue, violet, and red-violet.

 Hue is another word for color.
-Different hues can be used to represent things realistically or dramatically, yielding totally different effects and feelings, depending on the colors combination used.
+Different hues can be used to represent things realistically or dramatically, yielding totally different effects and feelings, depending on the color combination used.

 The primary colors on the wheel are yellow, red, and blue.
-From these three hues all other colors can be created.
+From these three hues, all other colors can be created.
 In between each pair of primary colors are the ones obtained by mixing them, the secondary colors.
 Tertiary colors are in between mixing primary and secondary hues.

 If you purchase a 12-color set of paints, it will include all of the primary, secondary, and tertiary colors.
-Some artists purchase only the primary and secondary colors, and mix the tertiary colors themselves.
+Some artists purchase only the primary and secondary colors and mix the tertiary colors themselves.

 Hues opposite to each other on the wheel are complementary; the ones next to each other are harmonious.

 There are only three true hues: red, yellow, and blue.
 They are called primary because nothing can be mixed to produce them: they must be made or bought.
-With them we can make any other color, except white which is not an actual color.
+With them, we can make any other color except white which is not an actual color.

-Depending on the three primaries you choose from the large range of reds, blues and yellows you will get different secondary and tertiary colors.
+Depending on the three primaries you choose from the large range of reds, blues, and yellows, you will get different secondary and tertiary colors.

 Mixing pairs of primary hues, we get orange, green, and violet, which are called secondary colors.

-Mixing different secondary colors, you get chromatic neutrals, which is what you get when you mix all the primary colors in different proportions.
+By mixing different secondary colors, you get chromatic neutrals, which is what you get when you mix all the primary colors in different proportions.